 In response to the COVID-19 pandemic, Jane's Walk pivoted to an entirely virtual format in 2020, and as a hybrid festival of virtual and self-guided walks in 2021.
+In 2022, we were thrilled to bring back guided in-person group walks, while leaving flexibility to host virtual or self-guided walks as well.
+In 2023, we are thrilled to once again host a hybrid festival of in-person and virtual walks.

-Through the challenges of the past two years, the mission of the festival is even more deeply felt.
+Through the challenges of the past three years, the mission of the festival is even more deeply felt.
 It is a time to come together to support one another, heal, and share our love for our city and urban life.
 Jane's Walk provides a platform for New Yorkers to continue to show up and share stories of strength and resilience across the five boroughs.